constellationz/gamebuilder/README.md

 ## Configure to your needs

-### Add source from external library to the Rojo tree:
+### Add a source from an external library to the Rojo tree:

 To include a Rojo tree from another folder, add the directory to `default.project.json` with `$path` set to the correct destination.
 In this example, Roact is included.